-- These exercises are done consecutively, without rest, until you get to the end of a circuit.
+- These exercises are done consecutively, without rest, until you reach the end of a circuit.

-- Once you’ve completed a circuit, you rest, then repeat the entire circuit again.
+- Once you’ve completed a circuit, you rest, then repeat the entire circuit.

 To help prime your body for strenuous exercise, you might want to try a warm-up routine first.

 - sumo with a pulse finish

 - back squat